-- Ask for a Volunteer Information Package, which includes the application, at the main floor information desk at the Library, or,
+- Ask for a Volunteer Application at the main floor information desk at the Library, or,

-- Download the Volunteer Application form and email or drop off to the attention of Kate Schillings
+- Download the Volunteer Application and email or drop it off to the attention of Kate Schillings

 Have you been thinking about volunteering?

-We invite you to share your time and talents with the Stratford Public Library in one or more of our rewarding volunteer opportunities.
-In 2016, our library volunteers contribute over 2,300 hours in a variety of in-library duties, outreach programs, and special event programs.
+Share your time and talents with the Stratford Public Library in one or more of our rewarding volunteer assignments.

 Volunteer assignments at the library include: